Justice for Amirah: Family want charges laid after crash left toddler paralysed

 2-year-old Amirah Najim-Phillips waves her right hand in response to her family, puckers her lips to blow bubbles and shows off her nail polish.

-"The consultants from Starship hospital's Paediatric Intensive Care Unit [PICU] are super stunned at the progress Amirah has made since being off the breathing tube," Philips said.
+"The consultants from Starship hospital's Paediatric Intensive Care Unit [PICU] are super stunned at the progress Amirah has made since being off the breathing tube," Phillips said.

 "It has been one week off the ventilator and she is still going so strong."